Piotr1215/katacoda-scenarios/crossplane/composition-functions/step5.md

 > The function `function-auto-ready` [was developed](https://github.com/crossplane-contrib/function-auto-ready) by Nic Cope.

-Let's clone the repository `git clone https://github.com/crossplane-contrib/function-auto-ready.git && cd function-auto-ready && go mod download`{{exec}}.
+Let's clone the repository `git clone https://github.com/crossplane-contrib/function-auto-ready.git && cd function-auto-ready && go mod download && go test -v .`{{exec}}.

+> WARNING
+> The above command might take some time, so please be patient ⏳
+> In the meantime you can explore the files in the `Editor`{{}} tab or read up on
+> the composition functions documentation 💡

 Before we start development loop we need to tell the system to use local version of the code instead of pulling the image from a registry: